 Knowledge has played a significant role in the development of mankind.
-Education, learning, training can be gained and spread through various means like music, books, movies, lectures, etc. It has already been proved that the businesses initiated by the educated and skilled individuals are always productive than that started by the unskilled person.
-Therefore, the income earned by the skilled person is more than the unskilled person.
-Similarly, the contribution to the nation’s economy is more from the skilled person than from the latter.
+Education, learning, and training can be gained and spread through various means like music, books, movies, lectures, etc. It has already been proved that the businesses initiated by the educated and skilled individuals are always more productive than that started by the unskilled person.
+Therefore, the income earned by the skilled person is more than that of the unskilled person.
+Similarly, the contribution to the nation’s economy is more from the skilled person than that from the latter.

 Sources of Human Capital Formation

 Education investment is recognised as one of the main sources of human capital along with other sources like health, migration, on-job training, and information.
 Let us decode it one by one.

 Quick link: Impact of Human Capital on Economic Growth

 Investment in Education

 The most powerful way to improve and expand the fruitful workforce in the state is by nourishing and building up the education system.
 It is acknowledged as the root of human capital formation, that is the reason why the parents and also the government spend more on education.
 Few objectives why individual and state investment is more in education are:

 - To build manpower and enhance their technical skills, to improve workers productivity, hence resulting in economic growth